 Code Talkers of WWII – The Navajo and More

-The Navajo code talkers have been made famous in various books and movies, and rightly so.
+The Navajo code talkers have been made famous in books and movies.
 Being a code talker during the Second World War was a dangerous and, for the longest time, a thankless job.
-It was only in 2001 that the Navajo were finally recognized for their contribution as code talkers.
-All other tribes who contributed were only recognized in 2008.
-Nevertheless, code talkers were instrumental to the war effort.

-More tribes than just the Navajo participated in the code talker project.
-According to the Code Talkers Recognition Act of 2008, signed by President George Bush, there were actually representatives of 22 tribal nations speaking their native languages to help send and receive coded messages.
+According to the Code Talkers Recognition Act of 2008, signed by President George W. Bush, there were representatives from 22 tribal nations in the code talker project.
+Each tribal code talker spoke in their native language to help send and receive coded messages.

 Attempts to break the code